 Wade exhibits regionally, nationally and internationally.
 In 2024, she has solo exhibitions planned at the First Presbyterian Art Gallery in Fort Wayne; Jasper Arts Center in Jasper, Indiana; the Rosewood Arts Center in Kettering, Ohio; and Sinclair Community College in Dayton; in addition to KCC.
 She’s also participating in group shows at the Midwest Museum of American Art in Elkhart and the Indiana State Museum in Indianapolis.

+For more information about the artist, visitcaraleewade.com.
 For more information about the exhibit or other KCC arts events and initiatives, contact KCC’s Arts and Communication Office at 269-965-4126.

 The application deadline for Kellogg Community College Foundation scholarships for the 2024-25 academic year is Friday, March 1.
 Scholarship opportunities are available for new, returning and graduating/transferring KCC students and include the following: All Applications are due by 11:59 p.m.… Continue Reading →

 The post Scholarship application deadline for new, returning and transferring KCC students is March 1 appeared first on KCC Daily.

 Kellogg Community College will exhibit nearly three dozen works by Indiana photographer and arts educator Cara Lee Wade in February and March on campus in Battle Creek.
 Wade’s exhibit, titled “Legacy: Alzheimer’s Stories,” explores themes of memory, family and the… Continue Reading →